GFNOrg/torchgfn/README.md

 ## About this repo

 This repo serves the purpose of fast prototyping [GFlowNet](https://arxiv.org/abs/2111.09266) related algorithms.
-It decouples the environment definition, the sampling process, and the parametrization used for the GFN loss.
+It decouples the environment definition, the sampling process, and the parametrization of the function approximators used to calculate the GFN loss.

 Example scripts and notebooks are provided [here](./tutorials/).